minecraftkids/minecraftOpenMod/README.pre.md

 # Using the modified Minecraft client
 * Type "/." and then the "Tab" key to see a list of existing commands:
 ![](https://raw.githubusercontent.com/minecraftkids/minecraftOpenMod/master/doc/tutorial/mcCommands.JPG)
-Each command can be used to enable certain modification or performance a task.
+Each command can be used to enable certain feature or perform a task.
 The command names that end with "(?)" are associated with a short cut key.
-When not in chat line, type the short cut key will enable/disable the corresponding command.
-Within the chat line, typing command name preceded by "/." will enable/disable the command.
-Once enable, the MC client title bar should enabled commands as shown in the screenshot for the "Fullbright" command
+When not in chat line, type the short cut key will start/stop the corresponding command.
+Within the chat line, typing command name preceded by "/." will start/stop the command.
+The MC client title bar should show current running commands as shown in the screenshot for the "Fullbright" command

+* Type "/-" in chat allows a command to receive additional inputs.
+For example, "/.attack" in chat will lists five closest living entities on the chat window.
+You can chose the one by typing in chat "/-" follow by a number between 1 and 5.
+Once selected the player will attack the entity until it was killed. "/-stop" is a special input that stop all running commands

-* The following are the list of command with associated shotcut keys.
+* The following are the list of commands that are associated with shotcut keys.
 Please see the tutorial sections on how to develop each one of them in Blockly or Java:

     * 'B': Fullbright
     * 'C': Sneak